 Assistant Director, Learning Planning and Evaluation

-As Assistant Director, Stephanie Bohr leads the Learning Planning & Evaluation department, an internal group dedicated to planning, documenting, and understanding the learning outcomes and experiences of program participants.
-This department seeks out and synthesizes research-based best practices in informal science education, manages participant and program data, and develops and utilizes innovative approaches to measuring learners’ knowledge, skills, and attitudes.
+Stephanie Bohr leads the Learning Planning & Evaluation department, an internal group dedicated to planning, documenting and understanding the learning outcomes and experiences of program participants.
+This department seeks out and synthesizes research-based best practices in informal science education, manages participant and program data, and develops and utilizes innovative approaches to measuring learners’ knowledge, skills and attitudes.
 Learning Planning & Evaluation works closely with the Learning Programs and Guest Engagement teams to build evaluation capacity in program staff and ensure that evaluation findings are mindfully incorporated into future program experiences.